DamienGulliver/HAL/README.md

 - Bi-directional audio streaming with low latency

 ## Contributing
 Contributions are welcome!
-Please read our [Contributing Guidelines](docs/CONTRIBUTING.md) and [Code of Conduct](docs/CODE_OF_CONDUCT.md) before submitting pull requests.
+Please read the [Contributing Guidelines](docs/CONTRIBUTING.md) and [Code of Conduct](docs/CODE_OF_CONDUCT.md) before submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.